 Add new paragraph 5.35.12. to read:

 5.35.12.
-Driver Assistance Projections, which are intended to support the driver only, shall be not activated if the ADS is active.
+Driver Assistance Projections, which are intended to support the driver only, shall not be activated if the ADS is active.

 Add new paragraphs 5.36. to 5.41. to read:

-“5.36.
-Any automatic lighting or driving functionality, which requires the driver to permanently monitor the environment and the vehicle/system performance, is not an ADS.
+“[5.36.
+Any automatic lighting functionality, which requires the driver to permanently monitor the environment and the vehicle/system performance, is not an ADS.]

 5.37.
 Whilst the ADS is active, any tell-tale information specified in paragraphs 5 and 6 of this UN Regulation shall be transmitted to the ADS.